NLnetLabs/unbound/doc/unbound-control.rst

 num.query.dnscrypt.shared_secret.cachemiss
     The number of dnscrypt queries that did not find a shared secret in the cache.
-    The can be use to compute the shared secret hitrate.
+    This can be use to compute the shared secret hitrate.

 .. _unbound-control.stats.num.query.dnscrypt.replay: